Incident Management and Emergency Readiness

 A “Team Leader”, ideally the Principal or Vice Principal.

-A “First Responder”, who must be a trained medical professional or healthcare provider, ideally the school nurse, and must be present in the school premises during the entire school day to offer emergency care to students handle COVID-19 related incidents, and refer them appropriately if needed.
+A “First Responder”, who must be a trained medical professional or healthcare provider, ideally the school nurse, and must be present in the school premises during the entire school day to offer emergency care to students and manage COVID-19 related incidents, and refer them appropriately if needed.

 A “Facilities Supervisor” responsible for the hygiene management/sanitization of the school and responsible for members/staff/student movements and utilization of facilities in the school premises.

 A “Contact Tracing Supervisor”, responsible for reviewing staff and student attendance records in case a student or member of staff reports testing positive for COVID-19.
-This person will identify and record the group of people who may have come in contact with the infected person.
-This role must be supported by trained members for contact tracing.
+This person will identify and record the group of people who may have come in contact with the affected person.
+This person must be supported by trained members for contact tracing.

-A “COVID-10 Focal Person”, responsible for communicating with staff, parents and ADEK in the case of any COVID-related incident at school.
+A “COVID-19 Focal Person”, responsible for communicating with staff, parents, ADEK and the Department of Health in the case of any COVID-related incident at school.

 Establishing a Quarantine Space within the School Premises

 A quarantine room in or near the school clinic should be established and equipped in accordance with the approved specifications of suspected cases of staff or students.
-If the quarantine room is outside the clinic, then care must be taken when transferring a suspected case from the clinic to the room (ensure social distancing and mask-wearing).
+If the quarantine room is outside the clinic, then the suspected case must wear a mask while transferring from the clinic to the room.

 A specialized nurse in the school clinic to take the necessary preventive measures for suspected cases and to inform the concerned authorities.